Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ## Credits

-Bryce Jones (Creator of the 3.5e D&D Bas-Lag project)
+Bryce Jones (Creator of the 3.5e D&D Bas-Lag project, which this guide borrows liberally from)

-Wolfang Baur (Writer for Dragon Magazine)
+Wolfang Baur (Writer for Dragon Magazine, issue #352 of which much of this guide is lifted from)